cbyn/bitpredict/README.md

 The above features are used to train a Gradient Boosting model.
 The model is validated using a shifting 100,000 second window where test data always occurs after training data.
 The length of training data accumulates with each successive iteration.
 Average out of sample R-squared is used as an evaluation metric.
 With four weeks of data, an out of sample R-squared of 0.0846 is achieved.

 ## Theoretical Trading Results
-A naive theoretical trading strategy is implemented to visualize model performance.
+A theoretical trading strategy is implemented to visualize model performance.
 At any model prediction above a threshold, a simulated position is initiated and held for 30 seconds, with only one position allowed at a time.
 Theoretical execution is done at the midpoint price without transaction costs.

 The results at different thresholds can be seen below.
 Three weeks of data are used for training, with one week of data used for theoretical trading.